sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 SELECT DISTINCT(field_key) FROM measurement WHERE time > 1434059627s GROUP BY tag_key
 ```

-You can nest distinct in count to get the counts of unique values over windows of time:
+You can nest DISTINCT() in COUNT() to get the counts of unique values over windows of time:

 ```sql
 SELECT COUNT(DISTINCT(field_key)) from measurement